 It is essential to understand what to expect during the recovery process and be aware of where you are in the healing process to help make your experience easier and safer.

 What Are the Signs That Your Wound Is Healing Properly?

 Thanks to our immune system, our bodies have an incredible ability to heal themselves.
 Wound repair occurs in distinct phases, including bleeding and clotting, followed by the formation of a scab.

-During this time, you may find yourself wondering if what you are experiencing is normal or if something is amiss.
+You may find yourself wondering if what you are experiencing is normal or if something is amiss.
 Here are some warning signs to watch out for.

 As your wound heals, you will notice some watery discharge coming out of the incision area.
 This is perfectly normal and will usually occur for the first two to three days following the procedure.
-However, if you have greenish, yellowish, or cloudy drainage seeping out of the surgical site, you might be dealing with an infection and will need to contact your surgeon without delay.

 Some degree of redness and pain is typical following your surgical procedure.
 However, extreme redness that spreads as thready, spiderweb patterns beyond the wound could indicate a possible infection.
 Contact your surgeon to help you avoid further complications.